chinweokwu/todo-task/README.md

   * adding redux state management.
   * hosting app on a platform like heroku

-Here is link to the video: https://we.tl/t-qZZxooz4A4
+// please click on the download on wetranfer to download the video Here is link to the video: https://we.tl/t-qZZxooz4A4

 Netify Link: https://main--famous-figolla-29388e.netlify.app/